 Also, add/modify the following settings:

-The required php modules will need to be manually enabled:
+The required PHP modules will need to be manually enabled:

 Step 3.
 Installing SugarCRM.

-First thing to do is to go to SugarCRM’s download page and download the latest stable version of SugarCRM, At the moment of writing this article it is version 6.5.24:
+The first thing to do is to go to SugarCRM’s download page and download the latest stable version of SugarCRM, At the moment of writing this article it is version 6.5.24:

 wgethttps://nchc.dl.sourceforge.net/project/sugarcrm/1 - SugarCRM 6.5.X/SugarCommunityEdition-6.5.X/SugarCE-6.5.24.zip

 Unpack the SugarCRM archive to the document root directory on your server: